-The top winners will be recognized at an event during the 2019 World Bank & IMF Spring Meetings in Washington DC and our participants’ accomplishments and ideas will be shared prominently on social media.
+The top winners will be recieve leadership training, mentoring, and will be recognized at an event during the April 2020 World Bank & IMF Spring Meetings in Washington DC and our participants’ accomplishments and ideas will be shared prominently on social media.

 It is our hope that with the involvement of the Zicklin Center and our partners, SDGs&Her will significantly support women micro-entrepreneurs all around the world.
 In the process, we hope that the best ideas from global debates will be more productively channeled to address the challenges that women micro-entrepreneurs face.
 In the inaugural 2018 competition, SDGs&Her was delighted to honor and support winners Mukuru Clean Stoves of Kenya, owned by Charlot Magayi, and Tanzania-based WomenChoice Industries, owned by Lucy Odiwa.